eli-pro-git/devops-fully-automated/README.md

 ### Grafana setup

-Copy your Jenkins Public IP Address and paste on the browser = http:://GrafanaServerExternalIP:3000
+Copy your Grafana Public IP Address and paste on the browser = http:://GrafanaServerExternalIP:3000

 1)  #### Setting up username & password:
     - Once the UI Opens pass the following username and password